tulipcc/tulipcc-maven-plugin/README.md

 I'm using it e.g. in [ph-css](https://github.com/phax/ph-css) for CSS parsing.

+# News and noteworthy

+  * Version 2.8.1 - 2017-07-13
+    * Fixed a problem with the code generation for "modern" Java template

 # Maven usage
 Example with 3 executions (two javacc and one jjtree-javacc):